-K.2.
+9.2.
 Options for addressing the discrepancy.
-One way to eliminate multiple preimages would be to run attack experiments against ciphertexts for parity-check matrices for Goppa codes, as in the McEliece cryptosystem.
+One way to eliminate multiple preimages in the ISD case would be to run attack experiments against ciphertexts for parity-check matrices for Goppa codes, as in the McEliece cryptosystem.
 For example, the key-generation software from [8] takes only 180 million cycles on an Intel Skylake core for mceliece6960119f, which is designed for long-term security.
 One can save more time by using a single key for attack experiments with many ciphertexts.